IBM/cp4ba-client-onboarding-scenario/25.0.0/CloudPakDeployerViaJob.md

    - Type '**access-info**' in the field next to 'Name'

    If the ConfigMap **icp4adeploy-cp4ba-access-info** is shown, your CP4BA cluster is fully deployed. **If not, periodically check until it is listed.**

-   > [!NOTE]
-   >
-   > For an environment provisioned from TechZone, this can take up to 4-7 hours after you have received the email, for the environment to be ready.

 3. **Import** the following **YAML** to **create a Service Account** and **assign** it the **required rights**